 Electronic submission is required.
-The complete single audit reporting package is to be uploaded in a single PDF file to https://harvester.census.gov/facides/(S(ory1p3hswvp434jyswabebdu))/account/login.aspx.
+The complete single audit reporting package is to be uploaded in a single PDF file to the Federal Audit Clearinghouse.

 The Data Collection Form is to indicate the federal agencies that should receive copies of the single audit reporting package: